Where Some Ideas Are Stranger Than Others...

 - time is like a marathon; it can be gained or lost like distance run during a race

 The concept of time as limited and therefore something that should not be wasted is overriding in mainstream canadian culture.
 Overriding to the point that it is a full subscriber to time management devices and methods: daytimers, calendars, software, classes and all.
 Harking back to the old claim by christian preachers that "idle hands do the devil's work" there is a pervasive sense that if not a sin, it is at least an egregious character flaw to waste time.
-Unstructured time is pathologized to the point that even children in elementary school may have daytimers chock-a-block with extracurricular lessons and sports.
+Unstructured time is pathologized to the point that today even children in elementary school may have daytimers chock-a-block with extracurricular lessons and sports.
+And parents frustrated that their children seem to need constant direction.
 Many of my colleagues are aggrieved (I use the passive advisedly here) by how incessantly busy they are outside of work when they are supposed to have "free time."
 Just from day to day, many people apparently feel that there aren't enough hours in the day to get things done, to the point that I have seen entire articles written on the phenomenon of people working on their vacations.
 In light of how busy these folks feel, they don't have time to follow leisure activities they value, ranging from bowling to playing a musical instrument, let alone following political events or writing essays like this one.
 This sounds to me like a very good way to persuade people they are too busy to be active citizens, or that if they are too busy to participate in the arts, that the arts shouldn't be publicly funded.
 After all, by this logic, who has time for them anyway?
 Alas, if only this were a caricature!

 The social control aspect of beliefs about time and what is appropriate to "do" with it needn't be as corrosive as this, of course.
 Sensible beliefs based on observation and instruction about the right time to carry out agricultural activities have certainly been helpful.
 In many non-mainstream spiritual systems, beliefs about time are used to maintain a sense of direct connection to the universe at large.
-This can be done through such simple methods as breathing practices such as defining time increments by the length of a human breath (Schneider 1994: 209-210) or as complex as multi-level calendars or systematic travel cycles over a landscape.
+This can be done through such simple methods as breathing practices such as defining time increments by the length of a human breath or as complex as multi-level calendars or systematic travel cycles over a landscape.
 However, it is very easy for such techniques to shade into more problematic applications.
 The use of alarm clocks and bell/whistle signals to move people from one task to another began in religious institutions where monks were trying to perform prayers at the right times each day.
 It is no coincidence that monasteries developed into the first factories, and that eventually the same techniques were used to retrain agrarian workers into factory workers.
 The difference between negative and positive social controls lies, as you would expect, in whom the control is vested.
 The results of a more democratic negotiation and implementation of beliefs about time tend to have different applications and results than those deriving from rigid hierarchies.
 Returning to the description I gave above of my colleagues, aggrieved by their lack of free time, it is clear that what aggrieves them most about it is that they feel they do not have a choice about their situation.

 "What a society believes about the nature of time affects what that society chooses to do with its resources."
 We underestimate the reality of this statement at our peril, and Europe in particular has already passed through such a time which is astonishingly well documented despite what was happening.
 I am referring of course, to the so-called "Dark Age" a period that began during the fall of the Roman Empire and continued full-blast until the 1400s BCE and even later in some countries.
 In that period, the increasingly politically powerful christian church declared that the end times were just around the corner, signalled by such things as the spread of literacy, diverse opinions, and other systems of thought and religion than christianity.
 On one hand, this was supposed to be a good thing for the saved, who were going to escape this vale of tears for good, and both humanity and the vale of tears itself would end.
 On the other, quite a few fervent believers in this seemed to have contradictory feelings about this prospect.
 They wanted to hurry things along by forcing people to become "pious christians" by destroying all other options.
 Yet by getting rid of those options, logically they would be forestalling the conditions that would otherwise bring the end of days.
 From such a perspective, the world must have felt like a waking nightmare, with all the non sequiturs of the dreaming world that implies.
 Under these conditions, the ability of European societies to apply their energy and resources to such basic needs as food, clothing, shelter and bodily security basically collapsed.
 So many people believed it wasn't worth the effort because things were about to end that they dragged down the others who disagreed or had no opportunity to form an opinion one way or the other with them.